What is SOX Compliance? 2023 SOX Requirements & More

 Data classification enables security teams to more easily monitor and enforce corporate policies for data handling.
 Depending on the sensitivity of data and its applicable regulations, it may need to be encrypted, compressed, or saved to a different file format.
 With the correct policies in place, corporations can prevent unauthorized users, even those with administrative rights to the system, from viewing regulated data.
 The best solutions also prevent data egress through copying to removable storage devices.
 Another feature of security solutions that are worth the investment is its ability to safeguard shared data.
 These so-called “masking” features give users access to necessary information while ensuring compliance with regulations.

 Being in SOX compliance and complying with other regulatory standards is nearly impossible without the correct security solutions in place.
-Providing evidence of compliance is even worse because evidence must prove written controls are in place, communicated, and enforced while supporting nonrepudiation.
+Providing evidence of compliance is even worse because evidence must prove to independent auditors written internal controls are in place, communicated, and enforced while supporting non repudiation.
 The correct security software solution provides the supportable evidence so that all of your compliance efforts are worthwhile.

 A software solution for meeting compliance requirements should be able to monitor data, enforce policies, and log every user action.
 With evidentiary-quality trails, all of the data needed for compliance is in place.
-Protect your data and your business with a software solution that ensures SOX compliance and rest a little easier during your next audit.
+Protect your data and your business with a software solution that ensures SOX compliance and rest a little easier when facing external auditors during your next audit.

 Meet Data Compliance Regulations